North Central News

 You will need to share the results of your FAFSA form with the schools you want to go to, so before you do anything else, figure out which schools those are.
 Check out our guide on How to Apply For College for help on choosing a school.

 Part of the FAFSA form will be getting each college or university’s school code.
 Once you have them, don’t be shy.
 You can (and should) include every school you’re considering when applying for financial assistance.
 You can add up to 10 at a time, and there’s no penalty for including additional schools where you don’t end up applying.
-Colleges and universities won’t be informed of who else you are including in your student aid request.
+Colleges and universities won’t be informed of who else you include in your student aid request.
+So, how to add more than 10 schools to FAFSA?
 If you want to add more than 10 schools, you just call the Federal Student Aid (FSA) Information Center for help.

 2. Gather the required information

-The FAFSA financial aid package is for need-based financial aid, so it requires a whole lot of financial information.
+The FAFSA helps determine eligibility, so it requires a whole lot of financial information to determine priority consideration.
 It’s best to track it all down first so you’re not stuck while you’re working on the form for your financial assistance.
-Here’s what you (and your parents) will need:
+Here are the required documents you (and your parents) will need:

 - A Social Security number